S-W-Leong/E-Com67/frontends/admin-dashboard/README.md

 # E-Com67 Admin Dashboard

-A React-based admin dashboard for managing the E-Com67 e-commerce platform.
+A React-based administrative interface for managing the E-Com67 e-commerce platform.
+This is part of the dual-frontend architecture, specifically designed for administrators and staff to manage products, orders, and platform operations.

+## Architecture

+This admin dashboard is part of the E-Com67 dual-frontend architecture:

+- **Admin Dashboard** (`frontends/admin-dashboard/`): This application - administrative interface
+- **Customer Application** (`frontends/customer-app/`): Customer-facing shopping experience
+- **Shared Components** (`frontends/shared/`): Reusable components and utilities

+Both applications connect to the same backend infrastructure but provide role-specific user experiences.

 ## Features